git-kai/proofread-latex-paper/README.md

 # Proofread-LaTeX-Paper

-This repository provides a tool for proofreading academic papers in LaTeX format using LLM.
+This repository provides a tool for proofreading academic papers in LaTeX format using GPT model.
-The entire text is proofread by dividing the text by a certain length and repeatedly requesting the GPT model.
+The entire text is proofread by dividing the text by a certain length and repeatedly requesting to the model.

 ## Basic